 An interview with Dr. Shefali Tsabary, clinical psychologist, New York Times Bestselling author of the book, The Conscious Parent, and others including The Awakened Family and Out of Control.

-Let’s start at the beginning.
-As you know (hopefully!)
-I am a mindful parenting coach who advocates peaceful parenting approaches.
-And you may already know what peaceful parenting is, or at least, are able deduce the meaning: parenting without punishment.
-And while that definition conjures up mild panic in most parents (along with images of relinquished control to ill-mannered children), peaceful parenting goes beyond simply “no punishments.”
+Some may boil down peaceful parenting to: parenting without punishment.
+While that definition conjures up mild panic in most parents (along with images of ill-mannered children), peaceful parenting goes beyond simply “no punishments.”

-|Controlling the Environment||(Locking the pantry door rather than punishing a child who sneaks treats)|
+|Controlling the environment||Locking the pantry door rather than punishing a child who sneaks treats|

-|Connection with the Child||(Because the greatest influence on behavior is emotional connection)|
+|Connection with the child||The greatest influence on behavior is emotional connection|

 The best way to explain this paradigm shift is through an example: your two year old refuses to put on her shoes.

-|Controlling the Environment||(You place the shoes out, along with socks, so the child doesn’t get lost and frustrated with the task of finding matching pairs.)|
+|Controlling the environment||You place the shoes and socks by the door so the child doesn’t get frustrated with the task of finding matching pairs.|

-|Connection with the Child||(You get down on her eye level, seek to understand the need underneath the refusal or tantrum.
+|Connection with the child||You get down on your child’s eye level, seek to understand the need underneath her refusal or tantrum.
 Is she tired?
 Is she worried about going to school?
-Help her express her worries.)|
+Help her express her worries.|

 But here is where we get bonus points for conscious parenting: We use a deep level of introspection and self-awareness to see that we are triggered (a fancy word meaning overly angry), and then we ask ourselves WHY.
-And that’s the secret sauce.
-The WHY.
+And that’s the secret sauce: the WHY.

 Are you triggered because you have FEAR of running late (and that dreadful things will happen)?